AgenticPunk/ccmaster/PM_MODE_USAGE.md

 > **Note**: CCMaster now uses a file-based approach for sending prompts to Claude instances, eliminating input method conflicts.
 This ensures reliable prompt delivery even with Chinese or other non-ASCII input methods.

+> **Important**: All Claude sessions (including PM and team members) automatically close when CCMaster exits.
+You can resume any session later using `ccmaster load`.

+> **PM Session Recovery**: When you load a PM session, all team members created by that PM are automatically resumed together, recreating the full team environment.

 ## Key Features: True Team Collaboration

 - **Shared Workspace**: All team members work in the same directory